History of Belfast: Plantation of Ulster

-After the Flight of the Earls left Gaelic Ulster without leadership in 1607, James saw an opportunity to finally Anglicise the province like the rest of Ireland.
-Ulster up to this point had accepted royal patrimony and trade but hitherto resisted British cultural influence.
-James granted Irish lands and titles to those who were loyal to him in Britain as well as to the Gaelic lords he deemed "worthy" in Ireland.
-James encouraged the increase of migration from Britain to Ulster, promising his subjects work and a new life in what was later dubbed the Plantation of Ulster.
-Though many came from all over the Britain, the largest response was from lowland Scotland.
+After the Flight of the Earls left Ulster without leadership in 1607, James saw an opportunity to finally Anglicise the last Gaelic province in Ireland.
+Ulster, up to this point, had accepted royal patrimony and trade but hitherto resisted British cultural influence.
+James granted Irish lands and titles to those who were loyal to him in Britain as well as to the loyal Gaelic lords he deemed "worthy" in Ireland.
+James encouraged the increase of migration from Britain to Ireland, promising his subjects work and a new life in what was later dubbed the Plantation of Ulster.
+Though many came from all over Britain, the largest response was from lowland Scotland.
 Scottish migrants came to Ulster in droves, honoring the king's conditions to develop existing towns, build roads and found new settlements.
 This mass migration during the Plantation saw the eventual emergence of the Ulster-Scots.

 In 1611, Chichester replaced the old castle with one made of stone and timber, built on the same spot as the previous fortifications.
 This was the final version of Belfast Castle on the original site; the building was destroyed by fire on 25 April 1708.
 Instead of building yet another structure at this location, a new stone mansion was constructed on Cave Hill in north Belfast in 1870 and dubbed Belfast Castle.
 This modern, off-site version of the castle still stands today and is a popular tourist attraction.
 Belfast Castle is situated by the entrance to the Cave Hill hiking trails and is often used as a venue for weddings and other formal occasions.
-In recognition of his efforts, King James formally granted the town of Belfast and its castle, together with some large estates, to Chichester.
-He was also created Baron Chichester by letters patent.
+In recognition of his efforts, King James formally granted the town of Belfast and its castle, together with some large estates, to Chichester creating Baron Chichester by letters patent.